s-chh/Find-Duplicate-Photos-Video/README.md

 <br>

 ## Requirements <br>
-This program requires Python3 with numpy and tqdm libraries to function. <br>Run the following command to install the dependent libraries in the Python environment if they are not present already:
+This program requires Python with numpy and tqdm libraries to function. <br>Run the following command to install the dependent libraries in the Python environment if they are not present already:
 ```python
 pip install -r requirements.txt
 ```